1941 deHavilland Tiger Moth

 1932 Mead Primary Glider

-1932 Mead Primary Glider The Mead Primary glider was made in Germany and sold in kit form in the United States in the early 1930s.
-It was a slow glider because of the tickness of its wings–only 18 miles per hour into the wind.
-The big loops at the end of the wings and the wheels under the ski were add-ons to keep it from getting damaged when landing on hard surface runways in modern times.
+Manufactured in Germany and sold in kit form in the United States in the early 1930s, the Mead Primary Glider was designed for slow gliding.
+Its wings, with large loops at the ends, and wheels under the ski were later additions to prevent damage when landing on hard surfaces in modern times.

 1968 Pitts Special S1S

-1968 Pitts Special S1S The Pitts was donated by Iowa’s well known aerobatic pilot, Olie Pash of Harlan, Iowa, after his retirement.
-Tiny and nimble, the Pitts was a favorite for competition.
-Fully aerobatic, it can fly inverted as well as right side up.
-Wing span is 17 feet 4 incles, length is 15 feet 6 incles.
-Maximum speed is 185 mph.
+Donated by Iowa's renowned aerobatic pilot, Olie Pash, after his retirement, the Pitts Special S1S is a tiny and nimble aircraft, favored for competition.
+Fully aerobatic, it can fly inverted as well as upright, with a wingspan of 17 feet 4 inches, length of 15 feet 6 inches, and a maximum speed of 185 mph.

 1975 Easy Riser Glider